learn-co-curriculum/the-web-is-made-of-strings/README.md

-# The Web Is Made Of HTML
+# The Web Is Made of HTML

 **HTML is the basic language that websites are built in**.
 Everything you've ever seen on the web is expressed through HTML and is decorated via CSS.
 You can see HTML all around you in fact.